Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Related work

-The present work addresses this gap, establishing central limit theorems for IPW and AIPW-inspired estimators in finite populations under broad sequential designs in a purely design-based inferential framework, where the potential outcomes are assumed fixed.
+The present work addresses this gap, establishing central limit theorems for IPW and AIPW-inspired estimators in finite-population under broad sequential designs in a purely design-based inferential framework, where the potential outcomes are assumed fixed.